kavigamage-da/kavigamage-da/README.md

 ## 📈 Customer Churn Analysis — Telecom LK

-Analyzing customer churn drivers with an **executive-focused analytics and dashboard approach**.
+Analyzing customer churn drivers using an **executive-focused analytics and dashboard approach**.

 **What it demonstrates**